 Day 5: Agadir - Cap Rhir - Tamri Estuary

-Early in the morning We will head north, stopping firstly at a beach where there will be Lesser Black-backed Gulls of two races, Audouin's Gulls and a few Yellow-legged Gulls and where we have often seen a skua or two offshore, and then at Cap Rhir for a seawatch, primarily for shearwaters and skuas.
+Early in the morning We will head north, stopping firstly at a beach where there will be Lesser Black-backed Gulls of two races, Audouin's Gulls and a few Yellow-legged Gulls, and then at Cap Rhir for a seawatch, primarily for shearwaters and skuas.
 We will continue north to Tamri to search in the scrub and fields adjacent to the coast for the Northern Bald Ibis.
 Late in the afternoon we travel back to Agadir.

 Dinner and accommodation in Agadir.

 Day 6: Oued Massa – Oued Souss

 South of Agadir is the famous Oued Massa.
 We have an early start to Oued Massa on the Atlantic Coast.
 Target birds: the secretive Black-crowned Tchagra, Marbled Duck, Moussier's Redstart, Sardinian Warbler, Little Owl, Glossy Ibis, Moroccan Cormorant, Stone Curlew, Laughing Dove and Brown-throated Martin.